fhunleth/little_loader/README.md

-# Picoboot
+# Little Loader

-Picoboot is a minimal bootloader to support loading a Linux kernel from a disk image that's been prepared with A/B firmware images.
+Little Loader is a minimal bootloader to support loading a Linux kernel from a disk image that's been prepared with A/B firmware images.
 It only is usable with Qemu.
 The whole implementation is so simple that it is hoped to be possible to follow the code without a ton of effort.